mOHITvOHRA-IITK/single_object_detector/README.md

-**EXTRA**

-1. For compling the all classes python -m compileall .

-2. For pycocotools
-pip install pycocotools

-3. For requests
-conda install -c anaconda requests
+**TO DO**

+1. Add the button to update or append the data set
+2. visua;ize data set at full image
+3. networkk for CPU training.